 Figure 3.33: Faceplate Tilted to Mid-Position on Unspecified Combine

 - 1. Shut down the engine, and remove the key from the ignition. - 2.
-On the combine, ensure that lock handle (A) is positioned so hooks (B) can engage the float module.
+Ensure that handle (A) is positioned so that locks (B) can engage the float module.

 Figure 3.34: Feeder House Locks